lexDAO/Grants/README.md

 Please reach out to grants.lead@lexdao.org if you would like to request a grant.

 Currently, we are only approving grants requested by [LexDAO members](https://lexdao.org/membership).
+Our priority are grants for:

+* measuring and storytelling LexDAO's impact (invest in the Grants Committee)
+* members hosting events or representing LexDAO at events (invest in generating the Events Committee)
+* expanding our media and media distribution (invest in the Comms Committee)

 If your grant is approved, it'll go through this process: